gregroth/gregroth.github.io/_projects/2_project.md

 ---
 layout: page
-title: How does translation boost degradation?
+title: How does translation affect degradation?
 description: modeling the flux of ribosomes on a mRNA and its effect on degradation
 img: assets/img/rnadeg_intro.png
 importance: 2